gracjan-p/weather-rnn/readme.md

 The red lines in the first plot indicate the deviation of the error from the true values.
 ### Cross-validation
 ![summary](./media/summary.png)
+First plot contains scoring per fold.
+While second one is mean of all folds per model.

 Models have been tested with different parameter combinations like, _hidden_size_, _batch_size_ and sequence_length). <br>
 Every time the model that used 3 features had slightly lower loss and error. <br>
 It turned out that using model with 3 features results in better accuracy of predicting average temperature. <br>